-Two simulated datasets, each consisting of individuals in 100 groups (clinics or medical centres), were created.
-We take the simulated outcomes to represent body mass index (BMI).
-Clinic sizes ranged from 20 to 311 persons (μ =116).
-The average BMI within clinics varied randomly between clinics (μ =30 kg/m2, σ_g =7 kg/m2), with larger clinics tending to have larger BMI averages.
-Individual BMI values were normally distributed around the clinic average (with σ =8 kg/m2) unless the factor -X- was present, in which case BMI was 5 kg/m2 higher.
-The single predictor -X- was added to each dataset with the clinic-level prevalence of -X- varying between datasets.
-In the first dataset (simcont_clustclin), -X- was a clinic-level factor so all persons in 50 clinics had X=1 and all persons in 50 clinics had X=0.
-In the second dataset (simcont_clustind), -X- was an individual-level factor, present in half of the persons in each clinic.
+Two simulated datasets, each consisting of cows in 100 herds, were created.
+Herd sizes ranged from 20 to 311 cows ( $\mu$ =116).
+Herd mean daily milk production varied randomly between herds ( $\mu$ =30 kg/day, $\sigma_h$ =7 kg/day), with larger herds tending to have higher production.
+Individual cow daily milk production values were normally distributed around the herd average (with $\sigma$ =8 kg/day) unless the factor -X- was present, in which case the milk production was 5 kg higher.
+The single predictor -X-was added to each dataset with the herd prevalence of -X- varying between datasets.
+In the first dataset (simcont\clustherd), -X- was a herd-level factor so all cows in 50 herds had X=1 and all cows in 50 herds had X=0.
+In the second dataset (simcont\clustcow), -X- was a cow-level factor, present in half of the cows in each herd.

 For each dataset, 2 or 3 models were fit.
-In the first, an ordinary linear model (a simple 2-sample comparison) ignoring clinic was fit.
-In the second, a linear mixed model was used to account for the clustering within clinics.
-In the third, clinic average values of BMI were computed and analysed with respect to -X- (also a 2-sample comparison); this was only appropriate for dataset 1 in which -X- was a clinic-level variable.
+In the first, an ordinary linear model (a simple 2-sample comparison) ignoring herd was fit.
+In the second, a linear mixed model was used to account for the clustering within herds.
+In the third, herd average values of milk production were computed and analysed with respect to -X- (also a two-sample comparison); this was only appropriate for dataset 1 in which -X- was a herd-level variable.

-Linear model Linear r moc Clinic average linear model Dataset Parameter Estimate SE Estimate SE Estimate SE 1:-X- at clinic level -X- constant 3.557 30.021 0.200 0.146 3.796 31.137 1.496 1.058 3.779 31.166 1.497 1.059 2:-X- at indiv. level -X- constant 4.982 29.257 0.199 0.141 4.968 30.646 0.149 0.728
+Linear model Linear r moc nixed Iel Herd average linear model Dataset Parameter Estimate SE Estimate SE Estimate SE 1:-X- at herd level -X- constant 3.557 30.021 0.200 0.146 3.796 31.137 1.496 1.058 3.779 31.166 1.497 1.059 2:-X- at cow level -X- constant 4.982 29.257 0.199 0.141 4.968 30.646 0.149 0.728

-Regression coefficients and SEs for analyses of 2 simulated datasets
+Regression coefficients and SEs for analyses of two simulated datasets

 In dataset 1, all of the estimates for -X- are a long way from the true value (5) but this is due to random variation in the generation of the data.
 Most importantly, ignoring clustering produces SEs that are much lower than they should be.
-Controlling for clustering by computing clinic average values for BMI and analysing those with respect to presence/absence of -X- produces almost exactly the same values as those observed from the linear mixed model.
+Controlling for clustering by computing herd average values for milk production and analysing those with respect to presence/absence of -X- produces almost exactly the same values as those observed from the linear mixed model.

-In dataset 2, both estimates for -X- are close to the true value because estimation of an individual-level effect is much more precise than a group-level effect.
-The linear mixed model gives a reduced SE for -X-, because the SE is derived from the within-group variation, which drops down when the clusters are accounted for.
-For the constant (average BMI for individuals with X=0 across clinics), the correct SE involves the between-group variation, and when clustering is ignored, the SE is, again, far too small.
+In dataset 2, both estimates for -X- are close to the true value because estimation of a cow-level effect is much more precise than a herd-level effect.
+The linear mixed model gives a reduced SE for -X-, because the SE is derived from the within-herd variation which is smaller than both the between-herd variation and the total variation.
+For the constant (average milk production for cows with X=0 across herds), the correct SE involves the between-herd variation, and when clustering is ignored, the SE is, again, far too small.